| |

 1) The majority of alignment II and IVs are more often than not found on planchets weighing nearer to the 416 grain standard than the 412.5 grain standard.
 This stock should have been no longer in use by mid-January 1837.

-2) The percentage of alignment IVs known in circulated condition is much higher than found for other circa 1850s restrikes which were sold to collectors.
+2) The percentage of alignment IVs known in circulated condition is much higher than is found for the other circa 1850s restrikes which were sold to collectors.
+In fact, worn pieces are virtually non-existent for any other restrike.

 3) There are many intermediate die alignments between II and IV known to exist.